amaliariegelhuth/Language-Generation-with-nGrams/README.md

 ## Coding Overview

 ### Part 1: `ModelC.java` constructor: Building the language model
 You will write the constructor for the included `ModelC.java` class.
 The constructor builds the language model using an input text and a specified order (1, 2, 3, 4, or 5).
-The model is stored in a `HashMap` whose keys are character sequences and whose values are single character.
-We will store the characters as Strings, not as char or Character.
-Instructions for how this all should work are included in the comments of the class.
-There are also more details below.
+The model is stored in a `HashMap`.
+Each `Key` in the `HashMap` is a character sequence and and the `Value` for each key is an `ArrayList` of characters.
+We will store the characters as Strings, not as char or Character, just so we don't always have to be converting from char to String or vice versa.
+Instructions for how this all should work are included in the comments of the class, and there are more details below.

 ### Part 2: `LanguageGenerator.java` main method: Running the program and generating output
 You will write a main method in the file `LanguageGenerator.java` that will do the following: